Gio Reyna is primed for his USMNT debut. And he’s only 17.

 The plan for all the top young players to start together for the first time Thursday was upended when German club Werder Bremen, citing pandemic guidelines, declined to release forward Josh Sargent.
 Also, Pulisic has been ruled out with a hamstring injury that sidelined him for several Chelsea matches.

-This get-together, the first for European-based players in a year, is the first step in building cohesion leading to the delayed start of 2022 World Cup qualifying next September.
+This get-together, the first for European-based players in a year, is the first step in building cohesion leading to the delayed start of 2022 World Cup qualifying in September.

 Despite missing the 2018 tournament in Russia, its first absence from the World Cup since 1986, the United States is among the favorites from the Concacaf region to earn one of the three automatic berths.